vuer-ai/vuer_mjcf/docs/api/base.md

 # `vuer_mjcf.schema.base`

-The base module provides the foundational classes for building XML structures in vuer-mjcf.
+The base module provides the foundational classes for building XML structures in vuer_mjcf.
 These classes use a compositional approach to construct complex MuJoCo MJCF files from simple, reusable components.

 ## Overview